cloud-gov/product/DeliveryProcess.md

 ### Column exit criteria
 For cloud.gov, our DoD is broken up into a set of statements that should be true for each card before it moves to the next column on the board.

 Before advancing a card from one column to the next on the board, it should meet the "exit criteria" for the current column, which are listed below.
-The exit criteria for a column varies a bit when the column is used for both Features and Stories.

 #### Triage